 Ikea: “To create a better everyday life for the many people.”

 The first thing you likely notice is the variation in length and language between all these examples.
 Some favor short, simple language (TED), whereas others are more detailed and specific (Apple).
 This really illustrates that there are a few different approaches you can take to write your mission statement.
-No matter what, it needs to be reflective of your brand, and speak to the people who you want to do business with.
+No matter what, it needs to be reflective of your brand.
+Likewise, it should speak to the people who you want to do business with.

 It also needs to be very clear.
 It should be easy to understand what the primary goal is for your business just by reading your mission statement.